HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 ### 4. (Optional) Storing Secrets on Azure Key Vault

 **Note**: This is optional.
-Users may skip this section and enter plaintext for the AD admin password, safe mode admin password, CAS Manager admin password, and PCoIP registration key in terraform.tfvars.
+Users may skip this section and enter plaintext for the AD admin password, safe mode admin password, Anyware Manager admin password, and PCoIP registration key in terraform.tfvars.

 As a security method to help protect the values listed above, users can store them as secrets in an Azure Key Vault.
 Secrets will be decrypted in the configuration scripts.